ovh/docs/pages/platform/kubernetes-k8s/configuring-oidc-provider-config/guide.en-au.md

 ![Configure OIDC provider menu](images/configure-oidc-menu.png){.thumbnail}

-Fill the needed information in the popup:
+Fill the needed information in the popup (note: each field corresponds to a flag from the [API Server configuration documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#configuring-the-api-server):

 * `Provider URL`: The OIDC issuer url.
 * `Client ID`: The OIDC client ID.
 * `OIDC Username Claim`: JWT claim to use as the user name.
 By default sub, which is expected to be a unique identifier of the end user.
 Admins can choose other claims, such as email or name, depending on their provider.
 However, claims other than email will be prefixed with the issuer URL to prevent naming clashes with other plugins.
 * `OIDC Username Prefix`: Prefix prepended to username claims to prevent clashes with existing names (such as `system:users`).
 For example, the value `oidc:` will create usernames like `oidc:jane.doe`.
-If this field isn't set and `oidcUsernameClaim` is a value other than email the prefix defaults to `issuer_url` where `issuer_url` is the value of `oidcIssuerUrl.` The value - can be used to disable all prefixing.
+If this field isn't set and `oidcUsernameClaim` is a value other than email the prefix defaults to `issuer_url` where `issuer_url` is the value of `oidcIssuerUrl.` The value `-` can be used to disable all prefixing.
 * `OIDC Groups Claim`: Array of JWT claim to use as the user's group.
 If the claim is present it must be an array of strings.
 * `OIDC Groups Prefix`: Prefix prepended to group claims to prevent clashes with existing names (such as `system:groups`).
 For example, the value `oidc:` will create group names like `oidc:engineering` and `oidc:infra`.
 * `OIDC Required Claim`: Array of `key=value` pairs that describe required claims in the ID Token.
 If set, the claims are verified to be present in the ID Token with a matching value."